grafana/alloy/docs/sources/reference/components/otelcol.processor.deltatocumulative.md

 If a new sample hasn't been received since the duration specified by `max_stale`, tracked streams are considered stale and dropped. `max_stale` must be set to a duration greater than `"0s"`.

 The `max_streams` attribute configures the upper limit of streams to track.
 If the limit of tracked streams is reached, new incoming streams are dropped.
-This behavior can be disabled by setting `max_streams` to `0`.
+You can disable this behavior by setting `max_streams` to `0`.

 ## Blocks